 About 23 percent of American Airlines’ customers choose to pre-order a vegan meal, according to information obtained in 2020.
 Grilled cauliflower with chili is just one example, but you might also find grilled vegetables served with a grilled eggplant caponata appetizer.
 A vegan salad, multigrain roll, and chocolate brownie may accompany the entrée, too.

 When an airline partners with Hiltl, the world’s oldest vegetarian restaurant, you know you’re in good hands.
 While there is a vegetarian hot meal on long flights, you can also preorder an à la carte option from Hiltl while booking your flight.
 The meal, which doesn’t list any animal products in the ingredient list, includes a mesclun salad with Hiltl salad dressing, vegetable green curry with basmati rice, and mango mousse with fresh mango compote.

-Vegan meals, such as a lentil and artichoke ragout, rotate on Delta Air Lines as part of its special meal program.
+Vegan meals, such as a lentil and artichoke ragout, rotate on Delta as part of its special meal program.
 Note that on its website, the airline lists “vegetarian (vegan) meal” as one of three vegetarian meal options, which is what you should specify when ordering.
 These meals are available to all classes on international flights and to first-class on certain cross-country domestic flights.
 Complete your meal with a complimentary, Delta-stamped Biscoff cookie and you’ll stave off hunger even if you get stuck on the runway waiting for a gate to open.

-A vegan meal option is part of Qantas’ in-flight special menus, which varies by location and season.
-But expect to see any combination of rice, fruit, vegetables, grain, soy, pulses, tree nuts, or nut products.
+A vegan meal option is part of Qantas’ in-flight special menus which vary by location and season, but expect to find any combination of rice, fruit, vegetables, grain, soy, pulses, tree nuts, or nut products.
 Both the Vegan Vegetarian Meal and the Jain Vegetarian Meal are plant-based.
 Choose the latter option if you’re in the mood for something made with Indian spices.